slash3b/slash3b.github.io/_posts/2017-05-28-encoding-tldr.markdown

 Unicode is a REALLY big table with 1 114 112 code points, but it is not encoding by itself, it is the standard.

 UTF-16 and UTF-8 are variable-length encodings.
-It means that if character may be represented with 1 byte, then 1 byte only will be used, it character needs 3 bytes, then suprise suprise the 3 bytes will be used.
+It means that if character may be represented with 1 byte, then 1 byte only will be used, if character needs 3 bytes, then suprise suprise, 3 bytes will be used.

 If your text is garbled there is only one reason for this - you are using wrong encoding!